jrhay/getnet/README.md

 *Compilers and Libraries*
 - GCC 6.2 and later
-- Apple Clang 13 and later
+- Apple Clang 10 and later

 *OSes*
 - Ubuntu 18 and later
 - CentOS 6 and later
 - Raspbian 8.3 and later
+- MacOS 10.13 and later